As Japan braces for typhoon, rugby squad trains in the rain

 Four years later, Japan has again won three games — including an upset of an Irish team that was ranked No. 1 before the tournament — and is a hot chance to become the first Asian team to qualify for the knockout stage of rugby’s marquee tournament.
 It just happens to be being staged for the first time in Asia, albeit at the end of typhoon season.

-Head coach Jamie Joseph pointed out on Friday, when he was riled by reports that Japan would get an easy ride to the knockouts if Sunday’s game was cancelled, that his team was just as desperate as Scotland to play.
+Head coach Jamie Joseph pointed out on Friday, when he was riled by reports that Japan would get an easy ride to the knockouts if Sunday’s game was cancelled and both teams were awarded two competition points, that his squad was just as desperate as Scotland to play.
 The typhoon isn’t disrupted the whole country, with games and training sessions expected to go ahead as planned to the north and south of central Japan, but it was impacting life around the capital.

-If Ireland beat Samoa at Fukuoka — the only one of three scheduled games on Saturday that wasn’t canceled two days ahead of time — then Scotland needs to beat Japan to advance.
+In the only one of Saturday’s three scheduled games that wasn’t cancelled, Ireland beat Samoa 47-5 at Fukuoka to secure one of the quarterfinal spots from Pool A. That means Scotland needs to beat Japan to advance.

 The Japanese squad has been in camp for 240 days this year, Joseph noted, fully committed to the World Cup cause and making plenty of personal sacrifices for it.
 They want this.